 has successfully rendered the CPM Chat Message for which the disposition notification was requested, whether it was delivered within the CPM Session, or later on, as a stored CPM Message.

+When a delivery notification for one or more CPM File Transfer files was requested, the receiving entity (i.e. terminating CPM Client, a CPM Participating Function or CPM IWF) SHALL generate the delivery notification as described in Section 5.4.1 “Generate Delivery Notification”

-The disposition notification message is sent using a SIP MESSAGE request according to the rules and procedures of [RFC5438] and [RFC5438Errata] in the following cases:
+The disposition notification message is sent using either:

+- SIP MESSAGE method , according to the rules and procedures of [RFC5438] and [RFC5438Errata] , for CPM Standalone Messages and CPM File Transfer(s); or for CPM Sessions when the disposition notifications are sent after the CPM Session was terminated; or,
-for the CPM Standalone Messages,

-for CPM Chat Messages, when the disposition notifications are sent after the CPM Session was terminated.
+- MSRP method, when the disposition notifications are sent during an on-going CPM Session with the requestor, reusing the same MSRP session .

 5.4.1 Generate Delivery Notification